 With international travel, it’s a bit different – the upgrade lottery on longer routes seems understandably to be more competitive, and as a lower status passenger, most upgrades don’t usually clear.
 If I have the points though, I’ll still put in for the upgrade on the off-chance I’ll get lucky.

 2. Using Qantas Points for Qantas Domestic and Trans-Tasman Business Class

-For domestic routes, or across the Tasman to Australia, there is usually acceptable Business Class availability if you are flexible about your travel dates and times and look early enough for a points seat.
+For domestic routes, or across the Tasman between New Zealand and Australia, there is usually acceptable Business Class availability if you are flexible about your travel dates and times and look early enough for a points seat.

 Traveling domestically with Qantas in Business Class using points will also get you access to Qantas’ domestic Business lounges, including the renovated Brisbane Business Lounge